 11. Agra, Uttar Pradesh

 Though the mere mention of Agra conjures up the image of the Taj Mahal, and the two other UNESCO World Heritage sites – the Agra Fort and Fatehpur Sikri, this erstwhile Mughal capital has so much more to offer to the curious traveller.
 From Mughal gardens to tombs showcasing the influence of Persian architecture to numerous by lanes teeming with history, Agra can be at once mesmerising and refreshing.
+Since, Taj Mahal calls both domestic and international tourists in abundance, hotels in Agra are always full to capacity hence, making an advance booking is advisable.

 - Places to visit in Agra: I’timād-ud-Daulah’s Tomb, Chini ka Rouza, Jahangir Mahal, Jama Masjid, Akbar’s Mausoleum